Opentrons/opentrons/app/src/robot-api/README.md

    // ...

-   export function getResourceState(
+   export function getMyThingState(
      state: AppState,
      robotName: string
    ): ThingState | null {
      const robotState = getRobotApiState(state, robotName)

-     return = robotState?.resources.thing || null
+     return = robotState?.resources.myThing || null
    }
    ```

-### note about response Flow types
+### note about Flow types

-Right now, our types for the HTTP response objects are non-existent.
-One of the misadventures with `http-api-client` was trying to strictly type all responses with Flow.
-It turns out this was hard, probably slowed Flow to a crawl, and didn't really get us anywhere.

-For now, HTTP responses are typed as `any`, to be cast in the reducer.
-In the future, we should look into runtime schema checking to verify response shape before we cast to an actual type.
+In the interest of action inspectability and overall DX, internal API lifecycle objects and actions are very loosely typed.
+Things to watch out for:

+- Response body's (`responseAction.payload.body`) are currently typed as `any`, which means you'll need to cast them
+  - In the furture this casting should be the job of functions that also check response schemas
+- rxjs operators need to be explicitly typed
+- Inside epics and reducers, we're usually throwing around `ApiActionLike`s, which have `type: string` rather than string constants
+  - This is so we can append method and path information to action types so the Redux devtools are actually usable
+  - See `passRequestAction`, `passResponseAction`, and `passErrorAction` in `app/src/robot-api/utils.js` for help casting/filtering an `ApiActionLike` to something more specific

 ## background